You might be wondering: “Who is Sherina? And why is she speaking?”

 These are two very good questions.
 I am Sherina—a Canadian journalism student and blogger, and I am speaking because I have something to say.
 This blog is a collection of my thoughts about the world; from issues of inequality and injustice to current world news, happiness, my love of writing, and everything in between.

 I started this blog when I was in grade 10.
 My English teacher explained that our class would be embarking on a semester-long passion project and I immediately thought of creating a blog.
 It’s funny, because I didn’t even really know what a blog was.
 My previous writing outlet, the student column of my local newspaper, had just shut down, and I was eager to find a new place to share my writing.
 So a blog it was, I decided.

 It didn’t take long for me to fall in love with blogging.
 I loved the process of coming up with an idea, writing it and publishing the piece online.
 Beyond my family and teachers, not many people read my blog at first; but I was okay with that.
 I just wanted to write.
 And so I wrote—about the weather, about the world, about anything.
 When the semester ended, I kept blogging.
-Nearly four years later, here I am; still blogging, and still loving it.
+Over four years later, here I am; still blogging, and still loving it.